kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 npm create vue@latest
 ```

-You can also start your app development process with the pre-built solutions: https://vercel.com/templates
+[next-template](https://github.com/shadcn-ui/next-template) is a Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+You can also start your app development process with other pre-built solutions: https://vercel.com/templates

 > Check out the real project [E-commerce](https://www.codewithantonio.com/projects/ecommerce).
 It is a full stack web application with Next.js 13, React, shadcn/ui, Prisma, and MySQL, including Dashboard and CMS creation.
 Some packages used in this project:
 >